meeday/The-Music-App/README.md

 ## Features

+### Results Pages

-with all search result pages the user will be able to click on arist/album/track names in the results to open a modal with more info on that item.
+With all search result pages the user will be able to click on arist/album/track names in the results to open a modal with more info on that item.

-### Track Search
+#### Track Search

 This will display the top 10 search results.
 The user can then click to select which track they want.
 This will then show them the track info.

-### Album Search
+#### Album Search

 This will return the album with:
  - Artist